progvocab/products-service/cloud/aws/index.md

     - **Bias** – Measures whether the model output shows **unfair preference or discrimination toward certain groups**.
     - **Robustness** – Measures how **stable and reliable the model is when inputs are slightly modified or adversarial**.

+* Deployment
+  - All at Once
+    - Blue Green
+    - traffic shifted immediately
+  - Canary
+    - small Percentage of traffic shifted first
+    - if no issue whole traffic shifted gradually over time
+  - Linear
+    - traffic shifted at fixed interval over time
+  - Shadow
+    - Prod data is sent to new environment for testing
+    - response not returned to User
+  - AB Testing
+    - traffic split 50 50
+    - performance of both environments compared
+    - if more models traffic is split equally between all and then performance is compared
 * Fine-tuning
   - Full Fine Tuning
     - train all parameters